 The Saint John Harbour Bridge Rehabilitation Project will take place from 2021 to 2026.
-The $26.4 million project is broken down into three phases:
+The $26.4 million project is broken down into four phases:

-- removal of expansion joints and replacement with link slabs (westbound lanes);
+- elimination of numerous expansion joints by installing continuous link slabs

-- Installation of high-performance waterproofing & new asphalt wearing surface (westbound lanes).
+- installation of high-performance waterproofing & new asphalt wearing surface

 To complete the multiphase work, the bridge will be reduced to two lanes from early April until late November annually during Phases 1 to 3.